pivotal/docs-tap/tap-gui/tap-gui-rbac/set-up-tap-gui-rbac-eks.hbs.md

     https://tap-gui.INGRESS-DOMAIN/api/auth/auth0/handler/frame
     ```

-    Where `INGRESS-DOMAIN` is the domain you chose for your Tanzu Application Platform GUI in
+    Where `INGRESS-DOMAIN` is the domain you chose for your Tanzu Developer Portal in
     [Installing the Tanzu Application Platform package and profiles](../../install-online/profile.hbs.md).

 1. Click **Save Changes**.